Sanjay0302/About-Notes/README.md

 ------------------------------------------------
 Is this website made for a `purpose`:question:
 -----------------------------------------------------------
-Yes , to publish my two telegram channels which are created to contain all `Rnsit notes written by staff`:green_book:, `question paper`:page_with_curl: and the
+Yes , to publish my two telegram channels which are created to contain all

+`Rnsit notes written by staff`:green_book:,

+`question paper`:page_with_curl:,

 `refference books`:books: required by both `3rd sem` and `4th sem students` who are `studying VTU 2018 scheme`.